You may be excited about knowing the cost to climb Kilimanjaro, but the truth is planning a trip to this amazing mountain is an exhilarating process.

 Looking for the cheapest price isn’t always the best idea, especially when you don’t know the people you’re dealing with.

-In other words, the company we chose, (I actually I chose, not we since my family had zero engagement during the process) charged us the lowest amount that himself found it hard to deliver the perfect service.
+In other words, the company we chose, (I actually I chose, not we since my family had zero engagement during the process) charged us the lowest price that themselves found it hard to deliver the perfect service.

 The reason I bring up that embarrassing example is because you need to be aware of the power of understanding safari costs.